What is Quasar RAT?

 Figure 2: Shows a customizable text report generated by the ANY.RUN malware hunting service.

-Quasar execution is pretty straightforward but can vary in minor details from sample to sample.
+Based on the analysis, Quasar execution is pretty straightforward but can vary in minor details from sample to sample.
 The RAT's user-agent strings fake various processes such as a browser running on Windows.
 In the given example, Quasar was dropped from a Microsoft Office file.
-The dropped file changed the registry value to make itself run with every operating system start, checked for external IP and also copied itself at another location.
+Then, the dropped file changed the registry value to run with every operating system start, checked for external IP, and copied itself at another location.
 After all these steps, the malware started the main malicious activity - collecting information about the operating system and waiting for commands from the C2 server.
 Quasar allows malware users to collect host system data.

 How to avoid infection by Quasar?

-Quasar writes itself into scheduled tasks and uses registry keys to achieve persistence, allowing the malware the run every time a machine is started.
+Quasar trojan writes itself into scheduled tasks and uses registry keys to achieve persistence, allowing the malware the run every time a machine is started.
 The persistence method is chosen based on user privileges.
-As such, if the user has admin rights, the malware uses schtasks to create a scheduled task which launches after a user logs on with the highest run level.
-If admin rights are lacking, then the scheduled task can only go as far as to add a registry value which is configured in the client builder and added to the current path as the startup program.
+If the user has admin rights, the malware uses schtasks to create a scheduled task that launches after a user logs on with the highest run level.
+If admin rights are lacking, then the scheduled task can only go as far as adding a registry value configured in the client builder and added to the current path as the startup program.
 The best way to avoid infection is for cybersecurity specialists gt to know various user-agent strings that exist in their network, and identify suspicious user-agent strings.

-Just as most of the other RATs, Quasar is distributed in email spam campaigns that carry the malware’s loader.
-The loader is embedded in a malicious file attachment which usually carries a name designed to trick the user into thinking that he or she is receiving some sort of a document.
+Like most other RATs, for example Crimson RAT or Orcus RAT, Quasar is distributed in email spam campaigns that carry the malware’s loader.
+The loader is embedded in a malicious file attachment which usually carries a name designed to trick the user into thinking that they are receiving some sort of a document.
 Sometimes these files will have a double extension such as docx.exe.
-This is done to trick the victim into thinking that the attached file is harmless.
+Again, this is done to trick the victim into thinking that the attached file is harmless.
 Of course, once opened, such files start a command prompt rather than Microsoft Office.

-ANY.RUN uses Suricata IDS rule sets so if malware trying to communicate with C&C servers it will be detected.
-To look at what threats were detected just click on the "Threats" section of the "Network" tab.
+ANY.RUN uses Suricata IDS rule sets, so if malware tries to communicate with C&C servers, it will be detected.
+To look at what threats were detected, just click on the "Threats" section of the "Network" tab.